expectocode/pagong/README.md

 <!--P/ INCLUDE path /P-->
 ```

 When replacing the "pre-processor" rules, the code will look exactly for the strings `<!--P/` and `/P-->`, so make sure to not introduce spaces in-between.
 If any of the values to the pre-processor rules contain spaces, surround them in double-quotes (`"`).
-The rules are the same as they were for the metadata values.
-HTML files *not* used as templates will not have this replacement enabled.
+The only escape sequences allowed inside double-quotes are `\"` in order to escape a quote, and `\\` in order to escape the backslash character.

 ### Feed